Contractible subshifts: Comparison with other dynamical properties

 Let $R \subset S^*$ be a finite set of relations defining $G$.
 The geometric meaning is that every $w \in R$ represents a cycle in the Cayley graph of $G$ (when we follow successive prefixes of $w$), and every cycle in the Cayley graph can be written as a concatenation of such cycles, started at different positions, and taking into account cancellations when a path literally moves backwards.

-We can then define an SFT where cycles corresponding to $w \in R$ must sum to $0$, and it is then clear that in this SFT, over any cycle, we will see sum $0$, by presenting the cycle as a succession of cycles of shape $R$.
+We can then define an SFT where cycles corresponding to $w \in R$ must sum to $0$, and it is then clear that in this SFT, over any cycle, we will see sum $0$, by presenting the cycle as a succession of cycles of shapes from $R$.
 It follows that $f$ has SFT image.

 We claim that the image subshift is not FEP.
-Suppose on the contrary that $N \Subset G$ is an FEP window.
+Suppose on the contrary that $N \Subset G$ is an FEP window, with respect to forbidden patterns fitting inside $W \Subset G$.